AndersDeath/diary2/README.md

 # 24 June 2022 - Friday - Yerevan

 We moved to another apartments.
 Also me and my ds team released big project on DS.
 I did a lot today.
 The new place is not so interesting.
 Honestly i also tried to record short videos yesterday.
 These are not so good, but I tried.
 Really.
 By the way, in th hall of this house is construction works.
 Workers are changing a lift.
 The owner of this apartment is a programmer.
 Slavmed clinic, where a want to make operation is not so far from this place, but i will be in another place when the operation happens.

+# 25 June 2022 - Saturday - Yerevan

+We rented a car today.
+Suprisingly it was Honda Pilot, not Hunday.